elliotperviz/cmms/md/C01_02/README.md

 **Objectives**

-- Visualize the LAMMPS trajectory file `'prod.lammpstrj'` with `vmd`.
+- Visualize the LAMMPS trajectory file "prod.lammpstrj" with `vmd`.

 - Check that the system stays in equilibrium<br>
-  Use e.g. `grep` and `sed`/`awk` to extract and format the thermodynamic output from `'log.lammps'`, and `gnuplot` to plot and fit a straight line, or `movavg` to calculate the moving average and standard deviation.
+  Use e.g. `grep` and `sed`/`awk` to extract and format the thermodynamic output from "log.lammps", then `gnuplot` to plot and fit a straight line, and/or `movavg` to calculate the moving average and standard deviation.

 - Calculate the diffusion coefficient (D)<br>
   Using `gnuplot`, plot the MSD vs time.
 If everything went well, there should be a roughly linear relation between MSD and time.
 Use the fit functionality in `gnuplot` to fit a straight line to the data.
 The gradient of the slope is proportional to the diffusion coefficient.
-Note, the gradient is not the final value - use the Einstein relation for the diffusion coefficient to derive the final value of D (we discuss this equation in the lectures).
+Note, **the gradient is not the final value** - you must utilise the Einstein relation for the diffusion coefficient to derive the final value of D (we discuss this equation in the lectures).

 - Plot the RDF
-  If everything ran correctly, LAMMPS will have written `'tmp.rdf'`.
+  If everything ran correctly, LAMMPS will have written "tmp.rdf".
 This contains the timeseries evolution of the RDF.
-This data requires pre-processing - we provide the script `rdf_pp.sh` for this purpose - before plotting with `gnuplot` using the template `'rdf.gp'`. <br>
+This data requires pre-processing - we provide the script `rdf_pp.sh` for this purpose - before plotting with `gnuplot` using the template "rdf.gp". <br>
   When downloading the tutorial files, you should have already ran the install script for the [scripts](../../scripts/) folder, as outlined on the [homepage](../../).
 If not, you should do this now.
   ```bash
   rdf_pp.sh tmp.rdf